Will SMU cover the spread vs. West Virginia? Betting Trends, Record ATS

 SMU vs. West Virginia: Betting Trends, Record ATS, Home/Road Splits - November 20

-The SMU Mustangs (3-1) and the West Virginia Mountaineers (2-1) hit the court at Suncoast Credit Union Arena on Monday, November 20, 2023 at 8:30 PM ET on Fox Sports 1.
-The game has no line set.
+The SMU Mustangs (3-1) host the West Virginia Mountaineers (2-1) at Suncoast Credit Union Arena on Monday, November 20, 2023 at 8:30 PM ET on Fox Sports 1.
+There is no line set for the matchup.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!